-Shanghai’s second largest airport, Shanghai Hongqiao International Airport is a key hub for domestic flights, although it does still operate a number of international routes.
-The airport is also among China’s busiest.
-Our Shanghai Hongqiao International Airport guide provides information on services, transportation and accommodation.
+Shanghai Hongqiao International Airport is Shanghai’s second busiest airport and the city’s main hub for domestic flights – although it does also operate a number of international routes.
+Our Shanghai Hongqiao International Airport guide provides information on terminal services, airport transportation and accommodation options nearby.

-Tourist information is available by telephone (tel: (021) 6439 0630).
-All signs are in English and Chinese, as are the intercom announcements.
+Tourist information is available by telephone (tel: (021) 2234 1147).
+All signs and intercom announcements are in English and Chinese.

-Taking the Yan’an Xilu Highway is the easiest way to get to the airport from central Shanghai.
+Taking the westbound Yan’an Xilu Highway is the easiest route to reach the airport from central Shanghai.
 The Hongqiao exit is clearly signposted.

-There are bureaux de change, banks and ATMs throughout Shanghai Hongqiao airport.
+Bureaux de change, banks and ATMs can be found throughout Shanghai Hongqiao International Airport.

-There are two post offices, one in each terminal.
+There are post offices in each terminal.
 International direct dial telephones are available in Arrivals, while public telephones take local coins and phone cards.
 Internet access is available within the terminals, and free Wi-Fi is available at several locations.

 There are numerous restaurants, bars and coffee shops in both terminals, ranging from local eateries to international brands.

-There is duty-free shopping, as well as a shopping market located just outside the airport entrance.
+Duty-free shopping can be found just outside the airport entrance.
 Chinese specialities, such as silk clothing and scroll paintings, are available for purchase within the terminals, and there is also a range of international luxury boutiques to explore.

-Trolley hire is available at various points within the terminals.
-Uniformed porters can also be hired, although travellers should note that tipping is not allowed.
+Luggage trolley hire is available at various points within the terminals.
+Uniformed porters can be hired to assist with baggage – travellers should note that tipping is not allowed.
 A left-luggage service is available for those wishing to secure their luggage.
-Enquiries into lost or found items should be made to the lost property office in the arrivals hall of Terminal 2 (tel: (021) 5114 2071).
+Enquiries into lost or found items should be made to the lost property office in the arrivals hall of Terminal 2 (tel: (021) 2238 1085).

-There are three mini business centres at the airport, offering mainly copying, fax and internet services – one is located in Terminal 1, and two are in Terminal 2.
-For more extensive business facilities, The Shanghai International Airport Hotel (tel: (021) 6268 8866; www.siah.com) offers various meeting rooms, telephone, fax and photocopying facilities, as well as catering services, 24 hours a day.
-VIP lounges are also available.
+Three small business centres at the airport offer copying, fax and internet services – one is located in Terminal 1 and two are in Terminal 2.
+For more extensive business facilities, the Shanghai International Airport Hotel (tel: (021) 6268 8866; www.siah.com) provides various meeting rooms, telephone, fax and photocopying facilities, as well as catering services.
+A selection of VIP lounges are located in the departures area.

 Extensive long- and short-term parking is available in front of both terminal buildings.

 Most visitors hire a car with a driver (often from their hotel) on a daily or weekly basis.
-Otherwise, Angel Car Rental is based at the airport.
-Avis is currently the only international car hire company to operate at Shanghai Hongqiao International Airport; it offers self-drive cars and cars with drivers.
+Otherwise, Angel Car Rental and Avis offer self-drive cars and cars with drivers.